elixir-europe/rdmkit/pages/your_domain/machine_learning.md

 ## Data readiness for the ML models?

 ### Description
 The success of an ML model depends on the input data.
 Finding an appropriate dataset can be a challenge.
 The data has to be cleaned, explored, and evaluated before ML model training.
 Data preparation is often the most time-consuming step in the AI lifecycle.
-The “Garbage in, Garbage out” principle (GIGO) has to be kept in mind at this stage, namely the model trained on unreliable data will produce unreliable predictions [6].
+The “Garbage in, Garbage out” principle (GIGO) has to be kept in mind at this stage, namely the model trained on unreliable data will produce unreliable predictions \cite{Sansone2023}.
 To prepare data for ML models, there are a number of steps that need to be followed.
 Firstly, data should be collected from reliable and diverse resources, ensuring it represents the problem domain accurately.
 Then, data cleaning techniques such as removing duplicates, handling missing values, and addressing outliers should be applied to enhance data quality.
-Regarding features, on one hand there is the selection or extraction that can be performed to identify the most relevant and informative attributes for the model[8].
-On the other hand, there is the problem of the number of features which exceeds that of observations due to the nature of data in life sciences[9].
+Regarding features, on one hand there is the selection or extraction that can be performed to identify the most relevant and informative attributes for the model \cite{Comess2020}.
+On the other hand, there is the problem of the number of features which exceeds that of observations due to the nature of data in life sciences \cite{Berisha2021}.
 Furthermore, data normalisation and standardisation might be necessary to scale features appropriately.
 Also, over or under
--sampling can be used to handle an imbalanced dataset [5].
+-sampling can be used to handle an imbalanced dataset \cite{Williamson2023}.

 ### Considerations